-Persons that are required to register.
-You are required to be registered if you are any of the following persons.
+Persons that are required to be registered.
+You are required to be registered if you are a:

-- A blender.

-- An enterer.

-- A pipeline operator.

-- A position holder.

-- A refiner.
+- Blender,

-- A terminal operator.
+- Enterer,

-- · A vessel operator.
+- · Pipeline operator,

+- Position holder,

+- Refiner,

+- Terminal operator,

+- Vessel operator,

-- A train operator who uses dyed diesel fuel in his or her trains and incurs liability for tax at the train rate.
+- Train operator who uses dyed diesel fuel in his or her trains and incurs liability for tax at the train rate, or

-- A producer or importer of alcohol, biodiesel, agri-biodiesel and renewable diesel.
+- Producer or importer of alcohol, biodiesel, agri-biodiesel and renewable diesel.

 Persons that may register.
-You may, but are not required to, register if you are any of the following persons.
+You may, but are not required to, register if you are a:

-- A feedstock user. - · An industrial user.
+- · Feedstock user,

+- Industrial user,

-- A throughputter that is not a position holder.
+- Throughputter that is not a position holder,

+- Ultimate vendor,

-- · An ultimate vendor.
+- · Diesel-water fuel emulsion producer,

-- · A credit card issuer.
+- · Credit card issuer, or

-- An alternative fuel claimant.
+- Alternative fuel claimant.

 Ultimate vendors, credit card issuers, and alternative fuel claimants do not need to be registered to buy or sell fuel.
-However, they must be registered to file claims for certain sales of fuel.
+However, they must be registered to file claims for certain sales and uses of fuel.
+See Form 637 for more information.